liesenf/andreasliesenfeld.github.io/README.md

 My research focuses on the qualitative study of spoken discourse (conversation analysis; pragmatics), the quantitative study of spoken discourse (corpus linguistics), and the development of tools that model aspects of talk-in-interaction (computational pragmatics, dialog systems).

-Most of my work has been conducted on Chinese (Mandarin and Cantonese), English and German.
+Most of my work has been conducted on Chinese (Mandarin and Cantonese).

 I have also published a corpus of spoken Cantonese as well as several tools in Computational phonetics and Chinese language processing.